 We design and programme our software products in house, and much of our hardware development happens in house too.
-Because of this, Guru’s technology team plays a key role in achieving the mission.
+Because of this, our technology team at Guru Systems plays a key role in achieving the mission.

 With two hardware products and three software products on the market, and a number of other products in development, a day in the technology team can be varied.

-In this post, Giedrius (Software Engineer), Fernando (DevOps Engineer) and Phil (Engineering Manager) share what it’s like working in the technology team, and how their work contributes to Guru’s big picture.
+In this post, Giedrius (Software Engineer), Fernando (DevOps Engineer) and Phil (Engineering Manager) share what it’s like working in the technology team, and how their work contributes to Guru Systems’ big picture.

-I’m a full-stack developer, which means I have the chance to be involved in both front-end and back-end development at Guru.
+I’m a full-stack developer, which means I have the chance to be involved in both front-end and back-end development at Guru Systems.
 It also means that I get to see a big portion of the projects we’re working on.
 This flexibility allows me to switch workspaces from time to time, as well as help others understand how a particular part of the system works.

-Currently my work involves coding with Golang, PHP and VueJS, as well as collaborating with other developers both within the team, and sometimes outside of Guru too.
+Currently my work involves coding with Golang, PHP and VueJS, as well as collaborating with other developers both within the team, and sometimes outside of Guru Systems too.